 Manipulating CSV Data Files in Excel

 The comma-separated-value file that you just received can be easily manipulated in Microsoft Excel to produce lists and reports of the data you asked for.
-If you are using Outlook for Windows, double-click on the attached CSV file and choose Open it to see your data in Excel.
-Other email clients may need to save the file to your hard disk first.
+If you are using Outlook for Windows, double-click on the attached CSV file and your data file should open in Excel.
+If you are using Gmail, click Download next to the csv attachment and it should open in Excel.
+If your data file is extremely large, it may have been compressed into a zip file.
+In this case, you can double-click (Outlook) or click (Gmail) on the zip file.
+This should open an Explorer window showing you the original csv file.
+Double-click on the csv file to open it in Excel.

 If you are using a Macintosh, your computer may not automatically load the CSV into Excel.
 After saving the file to your desktop, ctrl + left click (two-button mouse), select Open With, and choose Microsoft Excel.
 (If Excel is not listed as a choice, select Other and then show All Applications.)
 You may wish to change your default settings so that MS Excel will be the default application for all CSV files.
 If so, follow the following steps: